nim-lang/Nim/doc/manual.rst

 The ``error`` pragma can also be used to annotate a symbol (like an iterator or proc).
-The *usage* of the symbol then triggers a compile-time error.
+The *usage* of the symbol then triggers a static error.
 This is especially useful to rule out that some operation is valid due to overloading and type conversions:

 .. code-block:: nim